metaclass-nl/fit-shelf/doc/ConfigManually.md

 =====================

 1. Make your own fixtures folder and add it to $fitConfig->nameSpacedMap.
-   Be aware that only one folder will be used per (non)namespace for autoloading.
+   Be aware that only one folder will be used per (non)namespace for autoloading. fitshelf\ClassLoader does not support arrays with folder paths (if you want that, use Composer or your own ClassLoader).
-   However, PHPFIT can load unnamespaced fixtures from aditional folders if you call PHPFIT_FixtureLoader::addFixturesDirectory or from the include path.
+   However, PHPFIT can load unnamespaced fixtures (incuding PEAR style prefixed) from aditional folders if you call PHPFIT_FixtureLoader::addFixturesDirectory or from the include path.

 2. Upload you own Fixture files to your fixtures folder